sebranly/tic-tac-toe/README.md

 ## Credits

-Exceptionally compared to my other contributions on GitHub, for this repository I simply followed a [tutorial](https://reactjs.org/tutorial/tutorial.html)
+Exceptionally compared to my other contributions on GitHub, for this repository I simply followed a [tutorial](https://reactjs.org/tutorial/tutorial.html).
+The goal behind that is creating my own commits to see how the app evolved over steps.

-## Structure

-The Square component renders a single <button>, the Board renders 9 squares, and the Game component renders a board with some placeholders

 ## Installation